Click image to visit specific page.

 This portal has been created to keep the Belmont community updated about the Belmont School Committee's (BSC) ongoing collective bargaining negotiations with the Belmont Education Association (BEA) for a 2025-2028 successor contract.

-We will continue to provide updates on this site regularly, as well as via posts throughout the summer on our social media accounts (Facebook: BelmontPublicSchools, and X: @belmontschools).
+We will continue to provide updates on this site regularly, as well as via posts on our social media accounts (Facebook: BelmontPublicSchools, and X: @belmontschools).

 We encourage you to visit these resources often for the latest updates.